danysternfeld/img_sorter/README.md

- Copyright 2023 by Dany Sternfeld.
- All rights reserved.

  This script does two things:
  1) uses a csv file to sort images in a folder into their own folders,